xandertreat/textual-theme-gen/README.md

 ## 📺 Demo

-A quick look at Textual Theme Generator in action:
+A quick look at the app in action:

 ![Demo GIF](./public/demo.gif)